Crypto Bankruptcy & Exchange Loss Deductions 2026 – FTX, Celsius & More

 Capital Loss Limitations

-- Capital losses first offset capital gains
+- Capital losses first offset any capital gains you have

-- Net loss: Up to $3,000/year deductible against ordinary income
+- Net loss left over: Up to $3,000/year can offset ordinary income (salary, etc.)

-- $100,000 FTX loss with $0 gains = $3,000/year offset for ~33 years
+- Lost $100,000 in FTX with no gains?
+That's $3,000/year in ordinary income offset for about 33 years

 Documentation Required